-- We believe that: - a.
+- 1. We believe that: - a.
 State aid should continue to be based on average daily attendance; - State mandates on local school districts should be fully funded from state revenues; and - c.
-New York State should continue to fund the Rural Education Research Program. - 2.
-We support a dedicated education trust fund, to receive all monies collected in the name of education, including lottery receipts. - We support that local control over public schools must be retained and property taxes must be reduced as part of any reform proposal. - We support differential statistical aggregation, so that rural towns are figured as rural, rather than urban when the Consumer Price Index is figured for school taxes. - 5.
+New York State should continue to fund the Rural Education Research Program. - We support a dedicated education trust fund, to receive all monies collected in the name of education, including lottery receipts. - 3.
+We support that local control over public schools must be retained and property taxes must be reduced as part of any reform proposal. - 4.
+We support differential statistical aggregation, so that rural towns are figured as rural, rather than urban when the Consumer Price Index is figured for school taxes. - 5.
 Because special education has become a burden financially to local school districts, we feel there should be a cap of 2.5 times the cost of what a local school district would pay to educate a child.
-After this cap, the balance of cost of a special education child should be assumed by the state. - We recommend that any proposed state legislation and/or budgetary proposals regarding education which affects school budgets be submitted to school districts for review and comment prior to enactment. - 7.
-We believe before mandating the merger or consolidation of any school district, the state should first redistribute state aid in a manner that shifts aid from paying for supplemental services in certain districts to ensuring coverage of basic needs in all districts.
+After this cap, the balance of cost of a special education child should be assumed by the state.

-- We recommend New York State stand behind committed funds for school budgets for an entire fiscal year. - We support the inclusion of school greenhouses and maple processing facilities as classroom space in order to be eligible for building aid. - 10.
+- We recommend that any proposed state legislation and/or budgetary proposals regarding education which affects school budgets be submitted to school districts for review and comment prior to enactment. - 7.
+We believe before mandating the merger or consolidation of any school district, the state should first redistribute state aid in a manner that shifts aid from paying for supplemental services in certain districts to ensuring coverage of basic needs in all districts. - We recommend New York State stand behind committed funds for school budgets for an entire fiscal year. - We support the inclusion of school greenhouses and maple processing facilities as classroom space in order to be eligible for building aid. - 10.
 We support establishing a proportional threshold regarding the allotment of state aid to public school districts as a means of encouraging mergers. - 11.
 We support abolishing the New York State Gap Elimination Adjustment for schools. - 12.
-We oppose allowing school districts to circumvent the 2% property tax cap by allowing districts to have voters approve separate propositions outside of the normal school budget process.
+We oppose allowing school districts to circumvent the 2% property tax cap by allowing districts to have voters approve separate propositions outside of the normal school budget process. - We oppose New York State reducing dramatically the state aid to local school districts. - 14.
+We support more equitable distribution of state aid to school districts.